commenthol/md-fileserver/README.md

 * Includes [markedpp][] as preprocessor.
 * Supports syntax highlighting using [highlight.js][]
 * For supported markdown Syntax see [Cheatsheet][].
 * Automatic update in browser after saving edited file.
-(Tested on Linux, MacOSX)
+(Tested on Linux, MacOS, Windows)

 ## Table of Contents